ukmars/maze-building/walls-and-posts/readme.md

  - new-classic-wall-half-female.stl
  - new-classic-wall-half-male.stl

-the resin to be used should be a white ABS-like resin for maximum toughness. the prototypes used Elegoo ABS-like 3D printer resin:
+The resin to be used should be a white ABS-like resin for maximum toughness.
+The prototypes were printed with a layer height of 100microns and used Elegoo ABS-like 3D printer resin:

 https://www.amazon.co.uk/ELEGOO-UV-Curing-Precision-Non-Brittle-Photopolymer/dp/B08PFVSLV3/